cloud-custodian/cloud-custodian/docs/source/gcp/contribute.rst

 The `policy name` means the name of the policy.
 It can be used any name of the policy.
 The `name of the resource` is the name of testing resource.
 It's the `resource_name` from @resources.register('<resource_name>').
-The policy should be tested in gcp-audit mode.
+The policy should also be tested in gcp-audit mode to ensure that testing the resource in a serverless environment is covered.

 - The next step is invoking `get` method of GCP resource that is used for development.
 The result of invoking is logged in Stackdriver.
 The result should be copied from Stackdriver log and be put into a JSON file in tools/c7n_gcp/test/data/events folder.